Industrial

 QuickField simulation example

-We model a synchronous machine with an outer rotor.
 There are permanent magnets glued to the rotor.
 There is a 3-phase concentrated winding on the stator poles.
-The task is to calculate eddy current losses in the conductors.The task is divided in two parts:
+The task is to calculate eddy current losses in the conductors.
+The problem is divided in the parts:

 1. First we simulate a set of DC magnetic problems with various rotor positions.
 The stator winding is disconnected and carries no current.
 The result of the analysis is the flux linkage with conductors vs rotor position dependency, which is transformed to EMF vs time dependency.

 2. Then we replace the permanent magnet with the current layer and run an AC magnetic problem.
 The actual magnetic flux density distribution calculated in the DC magnetic problem is replaced with a sinusoidal flux density distribution.
-So we take into account only the unity harmonic.
+So, we take into account only the unity harmonic.
 The current layer produces the running wave of the magnetic field in the air gap.
 The layer parameters are adjusted so that the EMF induced matches the unity harmonic that was calculated in the DC magnetic problem.

 Problem Type